-The historic Rosario Mansion, adorned for the holidays, was the perfect setting for this very special evening.
+The historic Rosario Mansion, adorned for the holidays, was the perfect setting for this heart-warming evening.
 A reception followed with delectable hors d’oeuvres, delicious desserts and wine in the Orcas Room of the Mansion.
-All proceeds benefit Orcas Island Chamber Music Festival programming and music education.
 The event was hosted by Rosario Resort owners Jan and Jerry Barto.

 Pianist extraordinaire Jon Kimura Parker lit up a dark November night with an incredible solo performance for the Orcas Island Chamber Music Festival.
 The “Simply Jackie” Salon Concert took place Wednesday, November 12th at 7:00 pm at Orcas Center.
 The world of fantasy and “the fantastic” combined in this brilliant program, which featured the following works: